 Doing yoga once a week does have some benefits, but to start really effectively building a strong core, managing stress, and losing weight, you need to at least practice yoga 3x a week.
 These don’t have to be insane strenuous workouts, but they should still be challenging.

-Yoga Poses for Weight Loss
+Yoga Poses for Obesity

 There are two types of yoga you should be doing to lose weight through exercise: yoga for engaging your core AND yoga for stress management.
 These types of yoga will help you lose weight along with a healthy diet and sleep schedule.